Maths and Number

 Y1/2: Spring Block 2 Multiplication and division

 In this small step, children explore counting both forwards and backwards in 2s, 5s and 10s.
-Children will ne1f lots of practice to emb1f this skill.
+Children will need lots of practice to embed this skill.
 Start by practically exploring counting in 2s using things that come in pairs, such as socks.
-For counting in 5s, representations such as arms on a starfish or a dice showing 5 are useful, All children have access to TTRock Stars which they enjoy doing in school this is a great way to help your child become confident with their times tables.
+For counting in 5s, representations such as arms on a starfish or a dice showing 5 are useful, All children have a3bess to TTRock Stars which they enjoy doing in school this is a great way to help your child become confi0dnt with their times tables.